cacophony-wj/licentia_black/README.md

 **Cursedelica** on the _Wabbajack_ UI, Unofficial.
 A seizure inducing psychotropic infuriating mind fuck that will make you question why you got into this hobby in the first place.
 Also known as the "Best Modlist Ever."

-**Fahluaan** in the _Wabbajack_ UI, Official.
-Third person combat by a group who, unlike me, knows what they are doing.
-Please do not disturb the authors with questions about adult content.
-They are rude and smelly.

 **Ascensio** in the _Wabbajack_ UI, Official.
 A great visuals only list to build your own dream collection off of.
 Please do not disturb the authors with questions about adult content.
 They are fragile, like Smokey.

 **Any of the Modlists hosted on the _Jolly Co-Operators_ Discord Server** Mix of Official and Unofficial.
 They are all great.
 They also take their hobby seriously in an extremely uncool way, unlike yours truly, who is Rad to the Max.